AAhmed-SD/Cognea/PROJECT_PLAN.md

 3. **Deploy Application**: Begin deploying backend services to GCP.
 4. **Monitor and Optimize**: Use GCP's monitoring tools to track performance and optimize the application.

 This plan outlines the comprehensive approach to building and deploying FocusFlow, leveraging modern technologies and GCP's robust infrastructure.

+## 📧 Weekly Email Progress Reports

+- Implement tracking for user activities such as tasks completed, time spent, and goals achieved.
+- Store user data in the database for generating reports.
+- Create scripts to aggregate user data weekly.
+- Design email templates with HTML/CSS for visual appeal.
+- Choose an email service provider (ESP) for email delivery.
+- Integrate the application with the chosen ESP for sending emails.
+- Automate email generation and sending with a task scheduler.
+- Personalize emails with user-specific data.
+- Allow users to opt-in or out of receiving emails.
+- Ensure data privacy and security, complying with regulations like GDPR.
+- Conduct A/B testing and gather feedback for optimization.